Historically, Pushti Marg has developed its artistic and

 corners of the nation.
 Ahemdabad,

-Even as the royals of
+During the British Raj, even as the royals of

 During the early independence movement in the 1850s, the Tilkayat had